-If you’ve always wanted professional portraits done, then a cruise if the perfect opportunity to make that wish come true.
+If you’ve always wanted professional portraits done, then a cruise is the perfect opportunity to make that wish come true.
 Professional photographers are all around the ship — especially on formal night — taking photos of passengers if they like.
 It’s free to take the photos.
 You only pay if you decide to purchase prints after you see the end result.

-You get to enjoy a billion-dollar ship for just thousands… or hundreds
+You get to enjoy a billion-dollar ship for just thousands… or hundreds of dollars